ocyj/chorusle/README.md

 # README: Chorusle

-It's like Wordle but for 🎵 choruses 🎵 lines!
+It's like [Wordle](https://www.nytimes.com/games/wordle) but for 🎵 chorus 🎵 lines!

 Created with create-react-app.